CENG501-Projects/CENG501-Fall2024/AltunkolOzcan/Readme.md

 ### 3.2.1 Acrobot
-In order to run the files related to acrobot, root folder must be 4-Neural-ODE-Based-Implementation.
+In order to run the files related to Acrobot, root folder must be ```4-Neural-ODE-Based-Implementation```.
 To perform system indetification run:
 ```
 python -m acrobot.acrobot_learn